-making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up;
+making clear that child on child sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up;

-• not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and

-• challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
-Dismissing or tolerating such behaviours risks normalising them.

-• Sexual violence / sexual harassment can happen inside or outside of school referred to as a contextual setting.
+- not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "girls being girls"; and - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
+Dismissing or tolerating such behaviours risks normalising them. - Child on child sexual violence / sexual harassment can happen inside or outside of school referred to as a contextual setting.

 Children who have experienced sexual violence display a very wide range as responses to their experience.
 School should remain alert to the possible challenges on detecting the signs.